- Crops, fields in summer

 If you are currently seeing a large infestation of Asian Lady Beetles in your home, there is little you can do to get rid of them at this time.
 Since they have been overwintered in your home, treating the inside of your home will not help too much, so the best thing you can do is to vacuum or sweep them up and throw them outside or flush them.

 If you are interested in reducing the infestation for next spring, The Bug Man and Queen Bee do offer a fall reduction service for Asian Lady Beetles.
 If you are interested in learning more about this service or getting an estimate for your home, give us a call!
 Our friendly office staff will give you an estimate over the phone and get you on the schedule.
 On the day of your appointment, our experts will treat your entire home with extra focus on the sunny sides that they are attracted to, greatly reducing the number of Asian Lady Beetles overwintering in your home.
-As a local and family-owned business, we take great pride in meeting and exceeding our customers’ expectations.
-Contact us today for your free estimate!
+As a local and family-owned business, we take great pride in meeting and exceeding our Milwaukee-area customers expectations.
+Contact us today to learn more about our Asian Lady Beetles pest control services & for your free estimate!